nubificus/vaccel-docs/docs/tutorials/deploying-vaccel-applications-using-kubernetes.md

-# vAccel Kubernetes Deployment Guide
+# Deploying vAccel applications using Kubernetes

 This guide describes how to deploy the **vAccel framework** with Torch acceleration using Kubernetes.
 It includes: